GrimMaple/dboard/README.md

 * Place the key on the grid and left click

 To delete a key, right click the key and press "Delete".
+To change the key string representation, right click and select "Change text".
+Double click any key to change the display string of the key.
 Drag the edges of any key to change its size.
-Double click any key to change the display string of the key.

-It is currently *not possible* to change the key mapping.
-If you want to change key mapping, you have to delete and re-add a key.
+Double click to change the key mapping.

 ### Global settings
 Global settings allow for changing the following appearance aspects: